pallet/ritz/nrepl/README.md

 Then in emacs, `M-x nrepl` and enter the port printed by the previous command.

+# Provided nREPL ops

+"javadoc" Returns a url of the javadoc for the specified symbol

+"apropos" Returns a description of each function matching a partial symbol

+"doc" Returns the doc string for the specified symbol

+"describe-symbol" Returns a description of the specified symbol

 ## License

 Copyright © 2012 Hugo Duncan